-Keeping a firearm in the home for self-protection and security is a decision which comes with a great responsibility.
+Many people keep at least one firearm in the home for self-protection and security.
+It is a decision that comes with common sense responsibility.

-Your biggest responsibility is being sure that children cannot access loaded firearms.
+One of the biggest responsibilities is being sure that children cannot access firearms.
+Loaded or not.

 Kids are curious.
-Most kids have not been trained and disciplined to understand the true responsibilities that come with a firearm.
-Even if your kid (or young adult) has been trained and disciplined to properly respect the gun, there’s the situation when others may be visiting (for example).
-Just remember that fatal accidents can occur when children discover firearms that adults thought were safely hidden or out of reach.
+Your own young ones might be disciplined around firearms.
+But there’s the situation when others may be visiting (for example).
+Just remember that accidents can occur when children discover firearms that adults thought were safely hidden or out of reach.

-Having said that, there are circumstances and pros/cons for all sorts of gun safes – but this is my preference for a handgun safe.
-(Also available at Home Depot)
+Having said that, there are circumstances and pros/cons for all sorts of gun safes.
+But this is my preference for a handgun safe:

 For your interest, I wrote the following related article awhile ago: